telerik/justmock-docs/basic-usage/arrange-act-assert.md

 ## Verify Interaction

-Now let's take it a little further and verify not only the final result, but also the interaction while executing the test.
+You can verify not only the final result, but also that specific methods were actually called during the test.

-We arranged that when the warehouse’s `HasInventory` method is called with specific parameters, it should return `true`, but we never ensured that this method is actually called.
-Let's change the `Arrange` method and mark that `warehouse.HasInventory` must be called.
+In the example above, `HasInventory` returns `true` but we never confirmed it was actually called.
+Update the arrangement to require it:

 ```C#
 Mock.Arrange(() => warehouse.HasInventory("Camera", 2)).Returns(true).MustBeCalled();